transient-haskell/axiom/README.md

 More complicated projects can be compiled and executed using `cabal` and `stack`.
 You can modify the header accordingly.

-For example this is a program that should execute with docker
+For example, this is a program that is directly executable with docker

 ```haskell
 #!/usr/bin/env ./execthirdline.sh